BOOK NOW

 Medjugorje, located in Bosnia & Herzegovina, is the site of the 1981 Marian Apparitions.
 On June 24th 1981 six children witnessed the Blessed Virgin Mary on what is now known as Apparition Hill.
 The apparition of Our Lady had a message of peace for the world, as well as a call to conversion, prayer and fasting.
 She appeared to them with an infant in their arms and confided several secrets to the children.
 Some of the children, now adults, continue to witness Our Lady’s apparitions.

 Medjugorje is a place of peace and prayer where over 40 million people have visited the now popular Pilgrimage site.
-In 2018 Pope Francis appointed Archbishop Henryk Hoser the “Apostolic Visitor” to Medjugorje in steps to officially recognize Medjugorje as a sacred Catholic site.
+In 2018 The Pope appointed Archbishop Henryk Hoser the “Apostolic Visitor” to Medjugorje in steps to officially recognize Medjugorje as a sacred Catholic site.
 On May 13, 2019 the Holy See officially announced that Dioceses and Parishes throughout the world are officially authorized to organize Pilgrimages to Medjugorje.

 About the Six Medjugorje Visionaries